chunyu1021/2025-Advantech-Leap-Camp/README.md

 - **Try to follow the instructions to install Edge Agent**
   👉 Tips and Pitfalls for Installing Edge Agent
 - **Try preset projects in Edge Agent with the guidance in Wiki**
-  👉 Quick Demo Project – Factory Outfit Detection
+  👉 Factory Outfit Detection
+  👉 Clearance Space Detection

 - **Ask your question by creating an issue**
   👉 How to Ask Questions on Edge Agent GitHub